setiQuest/ML4SETI/hackathon_info/README.md

 The most important thing to remember when using the Enterprise cluster is that all teams are sharing this cluster with you.
 Thus, we ask you to play nice.

   * Save data only to your 'team_name' folder, which you must create.
-  * Do NOT write to the local `data/` directory
+  * Do NOT write to the local `data` directory

     ```
     import os
-    setidata = os.environ['PWD'] + '/data'
+    setidata = os.environ['PWD'] + '/data/seti' #NEVER WRITE TO THIS DIRECTORY

     teamdata = os.environ['PDW'] + '/my_team_name'

     if os.path.exists(teamdata) is False:
       os.mkdir(teamdata)
     ```
-  * Run only one Notebook on the Enterprise cluster (There is a maximum of 10 pyspark kernels allowed on IBM Spark clusters.)
+  * Run only one Notebook on the Enterprise cluster (There is a maximum of 10 pyspark kernels allowed on IBM Spark clusters and we are sharing the cluster across all teams.)

 ### Data Location

-There are multiple ways of accessing the data during the hackathon.
-There are

-  * zipped `small` and `medium` primary data sets on both Spark Enterprise and PowerAI
-  * full `primary` data set on Spark Enterprise
-  * data available on Object Storage

-As such, there are different ways you can write your analysis.

-We've created these redundancies to ensure we can work around any potential problems or bottlenecks.
+TODO: Link to the Appropriate Box Document OR Step1_Get_Data.ipynb OR separate instructions here.

 ##### Use the filelists

 Because the data are stored locally, your executor nodes can directly access the data files.

+Example:

 ```
 filecontents = open("data/seti/simsignals_files/public_list_primary_v2_medium_1june_2017.csv").read()